Benedict Generations

 8 Buried in Burnsland Cemetery; Section K Row 6 Plot 59 McPhail, Catherine (I12)

 9 Died at birth; stillborn.
-Benedict, Laura Irene (I619)
+BENEDICT, Laura Irene (I619)

 10 Died in a plane crash in 1965.
 He had built the plane himself.
-Woolley, Donald Keith (I597)
+WOOLLEY, Donald Keith (I597)

 11 Elwyn E. Benedict, "Genealogy of the Benedicts in America" Vol. II (private publication; 1969)